 - Index: An index is a database where all search engine data is stored.
 If a page is indexed, it appears in the search results of a particular keyword.

-- Indexing: this is the process of collecting and storing data for future use by search engines.
+- Indexing is the process of collecting and storing data for future use by search engines.

-- Internal links: internal links are links that point to a page on other pages of your website.
+- Internal links are links that point to a page on other pages of your website.

 - Keyword: this is any word entered by the user in the search box.
 It is the most searched word.

-- Keyword density: this is the percentage or number of times a keyword appears on a web page.
+- Keyword density is the percentage or number of times a keyword appears on a web page.

-- Link creation: this is the process of getting more and more inbound links to drive traffic to your website.
+- Link creation is the process of getting more and more inbound links to drive traffic to your website.

 - Meta tag: this tells the search engine what your post or website is in a couple of words.
 Includes meta descriptions and meta keywords.

-- Nofollow: This is a link from one site to another, which does not grant SEO credit to the other website.
-In simple words, there is no vote or any link to the search engine index to notice this.
+- Nofollow: This is a link from one site to another which does not grant SEO credit to the other website.
+Simply put, there is no vote or link to the search engine index to notice this.

-- SEO on the page: it is the SEO that you perform on your page to improve your ranking.
-For example, internal links, improvements in keyword density and some others.
+- SEO on the page: the SEO you perform to improve your ranking—for example, internal links improvements in keyword density and others.

 - Off the SEO page: – This SEO hat off your site to improve your positioning – for example, Link building.

-- Organic results: in addition to the ads, the results that appear for a particular query are organic results.
+- Organic results: in addition to the ads, organic results appear for a particular query.

-- Organic search: enter any word in the search box, click on the search button.
+- Organic search: enter any word in the search box and click on the search button.
 This is an organic discovery.

 - Organic traffic: in addition to the unpaid or natural search results that lead to your website, they are called organic traffic.